 Cut Butter Into Cubes

-Secondly, put the softened butter in a large mixing bowl.
+Secondly, put the softened cubes of butter in a large mixing glass bowl.
 Then, add sugar in the right amount to the butter.
+We suggest using brown sugar since it adds flavor to the baking mixture and is less refined than white sugar.

 Beat the Mixture

-Now it’s time to beat the butter-sugar mixture.
+In this creaming step, combine them and beat.
+Firstly, make the mixture with a wooden spoon.
+Then, beat the butter-sugar mixture properly to trap the air pockets.
 Remember to keep a lower setting in the room temperature.
-And, beat the mixture for around 30 seconds to have a satisfactory structure in the baked items.
+And, beat the mixture at a medium speed for around 30 seconds to have a satisfactory structure in the baked items.
 That will allow the butter to be whipped and creamy.

 Increase The Beating Speed

 In this step, set the beating speed of your mixer to medium range.
 Then, again start beating the mixture for 1-2 minutes.
-Wait until it turns smooth, and shows a pale ivory color with a fluffy looking soft clay.
+Wait until it turns smooth, and shows streaks of butter with a fluffy texture.
 Also, scrape down the bowl sides with a rubber spatula periodically.

 Finally, after some time, the mixture will turn into yellowish-white color which means the creaming process is successfully complete.